gzgracez/CS-109A-Final-Project/docs/index.md

 ## Summary
 For our final project, we used the Spotify API to curate the playlist of our friend Grace.
 We had three goals:
-+ to create the best performing model to classify songs as in Grace's playlist or out of it
++ to create the best performing model to classify songs as in or out of Grace's playlist
 + to use that model to suggest new songs for Grace's playlist
 + to produce a user-friendly interface to display our analysis